 No, there are no changes to your current meter.
 Eversource continues to read your meter.

 No, no deposit is required.

-Good Energy will work with your community to obtain renewal pricing.
+At the end of the CCA contract term, Good Energy will work with your community to obtain renewal pricing.
 Similar to the original term, eligible customers will be given the opportunity to opt out.

 No, the municipality does not pay any administrative fees.